 Learning Resources

-Figure 8.
+Fig. 8.
 Distribution of Data on Skills in Using Teaching Aids

 The bar chart visually confirms the frequency distribution, with the height of each bar corresponding to the frequency of the respective 'Learning Resources' level.
 The highest frequencies are observed for 'Learning Resources' levels 27 and 30, both occurring 7 times.
 The lowest frequencies are observed for 'Learning Resources' levels 20, 22, and 34, each occurring only 1 time.
 The distribution of 'Learning Resources' is not uniform, showing varying levels of frequency across different resource levels. for students who take science lessons in class, using the same or different learning resources.
 The experiences between one class and another differ.
 In addition, the teachers who teach one class and another differ.
 As a result, one class gains learning experience through practical work, while another class does not gain the same experience.
 The most common 'Learning Resources' levels are 27 and 30, indicating these might be the most utilized or preferred resources.
 Conversely, 'Learning Resources' levels 20, 22, and 34 are the least common, suggesting lower engagement or availability for these specific resources.
 The distribution shows a peak around the mid-to-high range (27-32), with frequencies generally higher in this range compared to the lower and highest ends of the spectrum.
 In this study, learning resources were measured by assessing the availability of laboratories in schools, the completeness of equipment, the use of laboratories for practical work, the availability of libraries, the availability of reading materials that support natural science learning, the practical work chapters that have been or are being carried out, the availability of digital libraries that support learning, the availability of learning management systems, the use of learning management systems, the availability of practical guides, the use of the internet in learning, opinions about learning biology, physics, and chemistry, and the number of assignments given by teachers in a week.
 Learning resources were measured using instruments applied through direct observation and interviews.